maxrugen/routeshare/README.md

-# Routeshot - Instagram Story Overlays for Activities
+# Routeshare - Instagram Story Overlays for Activities

 A cross-platform MVP application that generates beautiful Instagram Story overlays from your Strava activities or GPX files.
 Create stunning visual representations of your fitness achievements with clean, minimal designs.